OkbaHamdi/OkbaHamdi/README.md

 ### Hey there 👋, I'm Okba
 <br>As a curious and motivated computer science
-engineering student, I am passionate about exploring a broad range of technologies.</br>
+engineering student, I am passionate about exploring a broad range of technologies.
 <br>My love for problem-solving drives me to
-continuously learn and grow my skills, with particular interests in web and mobile development, artificial intelligence, distributed systems, and beyond.</br>
+continuously learn and grow my skills, with particular interests in web and mobile development, artificial intelligence, distributed systems, and beyond.
 <br>I am excited to take on new challenges and opportunities as I strive to
 become a knowledgeable and versatile computer science engineer.</br>